JamieB92/MiniFolio-PP4/README.md

 ### Creating an Account

 * Is the user directed to the registration form upon clicking the "Register" button?
    * Yes, clicking the Register button successfully navigates the user to the registration form.
    * I have tested this by clicking on the Register button.

 * Can the user input their registration details?
     * Yes, the user is able to enter their registration details successfully.
     * I have tested this by adding details to the form

 * Does clicking the Sign up button after entering details redirect the user to the profile creation page?
    * Yes, clicking the Sign up button after entering details takes the user to the profile creation page.
    * I have tested this by clicking the Sign up button

 * Can the user upload a profile photo during profile creation?
    * Yes, the user can successfully upload a profile photo.
    * I have tested this by adding a image from my phone and computer

 * Can the user include a bio in their profile?
    * Yes, the user can successfully add a bio to their profile.
    * I have tested this by entering a bio

 * Is the user directed to the home page after clicking the Submit button on the profile creation page?
    * Yes, clicking the Submit button on the profile creation page successfully navigates the user to the home page.
    * I have tested this

+### Edit Profile

+* Is the user directed to the profile editing form page?
+    * Yes, clicking "Edit" on the profile page successfully directs the user to the profile editing form.
+    * I have tested this by clicking the "Edit" button on the profile page.

+* Can the user edit their profile image and bio?
+    * Yes, the user can edit their profile image and bio successfully.
+    * I have tested this by making changes to the profile image and bio in the edit form.

+* Is the user directed to the home page after clicking the Submit button on the profile creation page?
+    * Yes, clicking the "Submit" button on the profile editing page successfully directs the user to the home page.
+    * I have tested this by clicking the "Submit" button after making profile edits.

+* Does the user's profile display the updated information after editing?
+    * Yes, the user's profile reflects the updated information.
+    * I have tested this by checking the profile page for the changes made during editing.

+* Is the user directed to the home page after clicking the "Cancel" link on the profile editing page?
+    * Yes, clicking the "Cancel" link on the profile editing page successfully directs the user to the home page.
+    * I have tested this by clicking the "Cancel" link during the profile editing process.

 ### Creating a Post